Reading Azure Cosmos DB change feed

 - Polling the change feed for future changes.

 - Storing state for the last processed change.
-When reading from the change feed, this is automatically stored in a lease container.
+If you are reading from the change feed processor, state is automatically stored in a lease container.

 - Load balancing across multiple clients consuming changes.
 For example, if one client can't keep up with processing changes and another has available capacity.